 4.)
-Clogged jets or incorrect idle mixture settings are often accused of causing hesitation or flooding under driving conditions, or starting and idling issues.
+Blocked jets or incorrect idle mixture settings are often accused of causing hesitation or flooding under driving conditions, or starting and idling issues.
 But are there other malfunctions that could contribute to these conditions?

 Float adjustments are often disregarded during carburetor tuning, even though hesitation or an excess of black smoke from the exhaust could be the result of an improperly adjusted float level.
 After the idle mixture and ignition timing have been properly set, it is time to check the float levels.
-With the motor running the fuel level should be in the middle of the glass window of the fuel bowl.
+With the engine running, the fuel level should be in the middle of the glass window of the fuel bowl.
 If it isn’t loosen the lock screw on top of the bowl and adjust the nut clockwise to lower the float level and counter-clockwise to raise the float level.
 Make the adjustment by one flat of the nut at a time and wait for the carburetor to respond.
-The ‘dry setting’ is accomplished by removing the fuel bowl, and with it turned upside down, set the dimension between the inside top of the bowl and the top of the float at approximately 0.375in to 0.0400in.
+The ‘dry setting’ is accomplished by removing the fuel bowl and, with it turned upside down, set the dimension between the inside top of the bowl and the top of the float at approximately 0.375in to 0.0400in.